revolist/revogrid-docs/guide/CONTRIBUTING.md

 # Contributing

-Thank you for your interest in contributing to Revogrid! 🎉
+Thank you for your interest in contributing to RevoGrid! 🎉

 ## Why Contribute?

-Contributing to Revogrid not only offers developers the chance to enhance their skills and collaborate on cutting-edge data grid technology but also presents a unique opportunity for professional growth and financial gain.
-By participating in the development of Revogrid, contributors can directly influence a tool used by companies worldwide, adding significant value to their professional portfolio.
+Contributing to RevoGrid not only offers developers the chance to enhance their skills and collaborate on cutting-edge data grid technology but also presents a unique opportunity for professional growth and financial gain.
+By participating in the development of RevoGrid, contributors can directly influence a tool used by companies worldwide, adding significant value to their professional portfolio.
 Moreover, standout contributors may have the opportunity to join our team full-time or benefit from paid project work, tapping into new career opportunities and monetary rewards.
-Contributing to Revogrid is more than just coding—it's a chance to join a community that rewards your expertise and dedication with tangible benefits.
+Contributing to RevoGrid is more than just coding—it's a chance to join a community that rewards your expertise and dedication with tangible benefits.